 Drooling During Sleep

 Drooling isn’t an attractive part of the sleep cycle, but it happens to everybody.

 When we enter slow-wave deep sleep, our mouth and jaw muscles are entirely relaxed, but saliva production isn’t slowed.
 This means drool will escape onto your bedding.

 Sleeping on the back can minimize the likelihood of drooling on the pillows, although this increases the risk of loud snoring.
 Sleeping on the side means a quieter night, but you will also produce more drool.

 If you sleep on your side, ensure you are lying on the left side of your body.

-This will benefit the digestive system and reduce the hazards of acid reflux, restricting the throat muscles and significantly increasing drool production.
+This will benefit the digestive system and reduce the hazards of acid reflux.
+It’ll also restrict the throat muscles and significantly increase drool production.

 Like all organs in the body, the skin works to repair and rejuvenate itself while we sleep.